LukeZHar/T1A1-Workbook/README.md

         - Data Storage: Uses SQL, local, and application cache to temporarily store data.

 - XML (Extensible Markup Language): Used for data storage and exchange.
-XML allows you to create custom tags and define structured data.
+XML doesn't use pre-defined tags it allows you to create custom tags and define structured data.

 ### Key Components and Concepts: